 It's a town of paradoxes and nothingness and inevitability and hopelessness.

-And like any rat in a cage, when faces with the crushing bleakness of existence, the town's younger generation - souls still vibrant with the pulse of life, not yet crushed by the appalling pointlessness of reality - take to any escape they can scratch from their surroundings to numb out the world.
+And like any rat in a cage, when faced with the crushing bleakness of existence, the town's younger generation - souls still vibrant with the pulse of life, not yet crushed by the appalling pointlessness of reality - take to any escape they can scratch from their surroundings to numb out the world.
 In catering to this hunger for escapism came Coven - Newhaven's sole claim to fame, a nightclub so renowned it attracts the world-weary from several neighbouring towns and counties to its nightly bacchanalia.

 A rave spot shunned by right-thinking folk for its darker reputation for drug use, lewdness and outright brutality, Coven is the one club every schoolchild in "The Haven" - as the locals half-bitterly refer to Newhaven as - grows up hearing about, counting with barely baited breath the days before they can beg, borrow or steal their first fake ID and just have a chance to step inside this Mecca of sin.
 As mythic as Coven itself has grown in the minds of Newhaven's young generation it itself inspires rumour and myth aplenty.
 Tales abound of the several layers of VIP rooms available to regulars, and half-whispered tales ("I know a guy who knew a guy whose girlfriend's brother knew a guy who said...") of what goes on behind those vaunted doors, or in that basement, or on the mysterious top floor abound as freely as tall tales and warnings about the exploits of others at the rave.